 Having a picnic at Mt.
 Drápuhlíðarfjall in the summer of 2020

-There is an easy 10 minutes hike to the roots of the mountain.
-In one place we went through moorland, but stepping stones had been put on the path to make it easier to pass through that wet part of the hike.
+There is an easy 10-minute hike to the mountain's roots.
+In one place, we went through moorland, but stepping stones had been placed on the path to make it easier to cross that wet part of the hike.

 We spent half an hour by the mountain and had a picnic by the colourful rocks which lit up in the sunshine.

-Road signs on the Snæfellsnes peninsula - take Borgarnes if you want to drive back to Reykjavík via Vatnaleið
+Road signs on the Snæfellsnes peninsula - follow the Borgarnes road sign if you want to drive back to Reykjavík via Vatnaleið

 The picnic area on Vatnaleið